wallacelw/Competitive-programming/Graph/EulerPaths.md

 }

 // O(m) -> O(Edges)
-vll hierholzer(ll start, ll n) { // generate an eulerian path, assuming there is only 1 end node
+// Hierholzer function can be used directly if there is already a garanted existance of an eulerian path/circuit. vll hierholzer(ll start, ll n) { // generate an eulerian path, assuming there is only 1 end node
     vll ans, pilha, idx(n+1, 0);